-Dr. Trimble performs in-office Balloon Sinuplasty® or balloon sinus ostial dilation as a treatment for chronic rhinosinusitis, or sinusitis.
+Dr. Trimble and Dr. Wu perform in-office Balloon Sinuplasty® or balloon sinus ostial dilation as a treatment for chronic rhinosinusitis, or sinusitis.
 Sinusitis is a condition involving inflammation in one or more of the air-filled spaces (sinuses) located above the eyes (frontal sinuses), between the eyes (ethmoidal sinuses), behind the ethmoids (sphenoidal sinuses) and surrounding the nasal cavity (maxillary sinuses).

 Balloon Sinuplasty® (Balloon Sinus Opening Dilation)